Real Estate Accounting: A Simple Guide for Your Complex Business

 Important Items to Track in Real Estate Accounting

-• Other assets and liabilities like rental property and mortgages
+• Other assets and liabilities, including rental properties and mortgages

-This is the data that you’ll use to put together your financial statements.
-These reports should give you a snapshot of your financial health.
+You’ll use this data to put together your financial statements.
+These reports should give you an up-to-the-minute snapshot of your financial health and aid in budgeting.

 What is cash flow, and why is it so important?

-Cash flow measures the inflows and outflows of funds for your business in order to assess the liquid assets you have available at any given time.
-Assets are great, but there is no substitute for having accessible funds in your bank account.
+Cash flow measures the inflows and outflows of funds for your real estate business to assess the liquid assets you have available.
+Assets are important, but there is no substitute for having accessible funds in your business bank account when you need them.Your accounting team can provide cash flow statements that show how your money is being used and categorized.

 Get Accounting Services from a Professional